software-development-project-1/software-development-project-1.github.io/material/project-description.md

 # Project description

 At week three, the Scrum Team will start working on a project in Sprint 1.
 Students are the Developers of the Scrum Team and the teacher is the Product Owner.
+The team consists of 4-5 students.
 Each team will be working on the same project idea, so the high level requirements for the project are the same.
 The project is implemented step by step during the three two week Sprints.
 Each Sprint will have a small set of requirements that need to implemented during the Sprint.

 ## Cool Reads